Tensioned stone: 1940s–1980s

+After the development of high-tension jacks and post-tensioned concrete, stone was tested with prestressing under high-tension forces.
 In 1947, the Compagnons du Devoir tested the concept of post-tensioned stone, finding that an 8 m span could support a 7-t load.

 In the 1960s–80s, Kluesner Engineering developed post-tensioned stone for use as external panels.

 "Early experiments with posttensioned Indiana limestone units were sponsored by the Building Stone Institute in 1967 and by the Indiana Limestone Institute in 1970.
 In these programs, several posttensioned beams and slabs were fabricated and tested… The advantages of posttensioned stone are much the same as for concrete.
 It permits the stone to carry larger loads over longer spans than would be possible with conventional units.
 The stone units can be plant-fabricated in much larger units to span column to column in the building… A few structural applications have been built using beams for such building features as porticoes, where the live loads have been limited to roof loads and wind loads."

 In the 1980s, the Rock of Ages Corporation developed Accu-Tensioned Granite Press Rolls for use in the paper industry.
 A column of granite was lathed and then drilled along its length, before the placement and tensioning of steel rods.

 In the 1980s, the General Post Office of Sydney underwent a restoration that used reinforcement by post-tensioning the sandstone clock tower.
 As a result of the seismic reinforcement, the Sydney GPO has been claimed as the first post-tensioned stone building.
 The structural engineering was led by Colin Crisp of McBean and Crisp.
 "This technique of post tensioning an existing building is a world first and has raised international interest."
 As retrofitted seismic bolts were previously used, it appears likely that the GPO's priority claim relates to how the structural calculations guided the tendon placement and increased tension forces.

 "A more than one hundred year old sandstone masonry building, … the GPO Tower will be strengthened with four vertical post-tensioning tendons, 19 diameter 0.5" strands each, and a number of horizontal prestressing bars diameter 35mm at floor levels. ...
 Special steel chairs will be used to anchor the tendons and spread the anchorage forces of 1,771 kN (400 kips).
 The anchorages of the unbonded tendons allow for monitoring and adjustment of the tendon forces to compensate volume changes of the sandstone, if necessary."